chrhein/panovis/README.md

 Also, you can add custom MapBox styles by adding a valid MapBox Style URL to `.env` with the `MAPBOX_STYLE_URL` keyword.

-A digital elevation model stored in a `.tiff` or `.dem` file is required for creating renderings and three-dimensional interactive terrain views.
+A digital elevation model stored in a `.tiff`, `.png`, or `.dem` file is required for creating renderings and three-dimensional interactive terrain views.
 Please add this DEM to the project and update `render_settings.json` to reflect the path and filename of your DEM.

 When running the application, it needs a `GPX` file containing the mountains that PanoVis should search for in the panoramas.
 These can be downloaded from [PeakBook](https://peakbook.org/) (might require a Pro subscription).
 This example can be used to create a file containing a single mountain: